 Since 2005, I have worked in forward-thinking non-profit arts organizations in executive leadership, curatorial, editorial, and fundraising capacities.
 I have held senior roles as Director and Chief Curator of the Scottsdale Museum of Contemporary Art, Director and Chief Curator of the Mandeville Art Gallery at UC San Diego, Founding Director of Gas, Senior Editor at Rhizome, as well as Assistant Curator of Visual Arts at Yerba Buena Center for the Arts and Special Projects Coordinator at the New Museum.

 I have a MA and PhD in Comparative Literature from New York University, and a BA in History and Sociology from U.C.
 Berkeley.
-My academic research broadly concerns the societal implications of technology and how computerized logic influences contemporary art production, with particular attention to media theory, curatorial practice and hybrid artistic practices.
-My first peer-reviewed book Expanded Internet Art: Twenty-First Century Artistic Practice and the Informational Milieu is published through Bloomsbury.
-My writing has appeared in Artforum, Art in America, ArtAsiaPacific, The Wire, CURA, New Media & Society, Rhizome and various exhibition catalogues.
-I have held teaching positions at UC San Diego, California College of the Arts (CCA), the University of Southern California, Scripps College, the San Francisco Art Institute and New York University.
+My scholarly research broadly concerns the societal implications of technology and how computerized logic influences contemporary art production, with particular attention to media theory, curatorial practice and hybrid artistic practices.
+My first peer-reviewed book Expanded Internet Art: Twenty-First Century Artistic Practice and the Informational Milieu is published through the Bloomsbury Academic series “International Texts in Critical Media Aesthetics.”
+My writing has appeared in Artforum, Art in America, ArtAsiaPacific, The Wire, CURA, Momus, Rhizome and various exhibition catalogues.
+I regularly give talks about my work at conferences, festivals and universities, for instance at the College Art Association (CAA) conference, the International Symposium on Electronic Art (ISEA), Gray Area Festival, and the Feminist Art Project (TFAP).
+I am also a dedicated educator with extensive experience teaching in higher education, and I have held positions at UC San Diego, California College of the Arts (CCA), the University of Southern California, Scripps College, the San Francisco Art Institute and New York University.
+I have a strong professional network in California and the west, as well as nationally and internationally.
+Past curatorial and research residencies abroad include HIAP (Helsinki, Finland), Aarhus Billedkunstcenter (Aarhus, Denmark), Kai Art Center (Tallinn, Estonia), Rupert (Vilnius, Lithuania), PAF (St. Erme, France) and CAMP (Aulus-les-bains, France).
+These experiences have furthered my engagement with international artists and institutions, and continue to inform my global perspective.